piclas-framework/piclas/regressioncheck/checks/NIG_SuperB/CircularCoil/readme.md

 # SuperB: Circular coil
-* Magnetic field of a single circular coil is compared with the analytical solution
+* Magnetic field of a single circular coil is compared with a reference solution